eumung/CS211-Final_Project/src/README.md

 <hr style="border:1px solid #F8BBD0;">

 <h2 style="color:#F48FB1;">🍀 Acknowledgment</h2>
-<p style="color:#BA68C8;">We would like to express our gratitude to our <b>lovely instructor Ma’am Fatima Marie P. Agdon</b>.
-We also thank our pets — Cotton Buds, Harris, Mingming, Mongmong, and Rado — for their support throughout this project.</p>
+<p style="color:#BA68C8;">We would like to express our gratitude to our most coquette soft girly instructor <b>Ma’am Fatima Marie P. Agdon. </b>.We would like to extend our gratitude to our pets, Cotton Buds, Harris, Mingming, Mongmong, and Rado for their support throughout this project.</p>